mruby/mruby/doc/guides/gc-arena-howto.md

 In mruby, we recognize all objects created in C function are alive.
 Then we have no problem such as confusing a live object as dead.

-This means that because we cannot collect truly dead object, we may lose efficiency, but as a trade-off the GC itself is highly portable.
+This means that because we cannot collect a truly dead object, we may lose efficiency, but as a trade-off the GC itself is highly portable.
 We can say goodbye to the problem that GC deletes live objects due to optimization which sometimes occurs in CRuby.